-MANAGEMENT SITE In 2019, 92% of residential cases were able to be safely managed at home.
+MANAGEMENT SITE In 2020, 92% of residential cases were able to be safely managed at home.
 For cases originating from health care facilities, the Poison Center was able to assist providers seeking patient treatment recommendations.
 By keeping patients at home and reducing average hospital stays with treatment advice, the Poison Center is able to help save both time and money.

-MEDICAL OUTCOMES Overall, 86% of Poison Center cases had outcomes with little or no effect being seen in the patient.
+MEDICAL OUTCOMES Overall, 83% of Poison Center cases had outcomes with little or no effect being seen in the patient.
 Prompt attention to poison exposures helps to reduce the likelihood of severe toxicity, preventing poor outcomes.

 POISON EDUCATION PUBLIC EDUCATION Community education efforts focus on poison prevention and increasing awareness of the Poison Center's services among people of all ages.
-In 2019, the Minnesota Poison Control System participated in almost 130 public education events that reached more than 25,000 Minnesotans and distributed over 76,000 pieces of educational materials across the state.
-Furthermore, over 260 individuals completed our online training program during the year!
+Due to the cancellation of many outreach events in 2020, the Minnesota Poison Control System relied heavily on social media to share safety information that was especially pertinent during the pandemic.

-A vaping-themed pumpkin and poison prevention tips were displayed as part of the Hennepin Healthcare Foundation's annual pumpkin carving contest in October 2019.
+An example of two social media posts which helped to quickly dispel misinformation to a wide audience.
 TWO WAYS TO GET HELP 1-800-222-1222 or webPOISONCONTROL® PROFESSIONAL EDUCATION The Poison Center also provides vital education for medical professionals and those in training.
-In 2019, more than 3,500 health care professionals were reached through education events.
-Additionally, 61 medical residents, fellows, students, and pharmacists were trained by Poison Center staff.
+In 2020, more than 3,600 health care professionals were reached through education events.
+Additionally, 38 medical residents, fellows, students, and pharmacists were trained by Poison Center staff.

-A new Poison Center display was featured at the 2019 Arrowhead EMS Conference.
+A new video resource for health care providers shared education on hand sanitizers and methanol poisoning.
 LEARN MORE Complete our free online poison prevention training program.
 It is available at training.mnpoison.org and helps teach about poison safety and using the Poison Center as a free resource.
 Visit our website at mnpoison.org for more poison prevention information and to order materials free of charge.

 Anyone who has a poison-related question or suspects a poisoning can always get immediate help from a poison expert by calling 1-800-222-1222.
 Free help is also available 24/7 online by going to www.webpoisoncontrol.org.
 Based on the information provided about a poison exposure, users are given a case-specific recommendation that helps them decide what to do when substances are swallowed, splashed in the eye or on the skin, inhaled, or injected.
-A total of 2,907 Minnesotans received help online by using the webPOISONCONTROL[®] tool or app in 2019.
-This number was in addition to the 46,283 phone cases that were managed!
+A total of 2,749 Minnesotans received help online by using the webPOISONCONTROL[®] tool or app in 2020.
+This number was in addition to the 44,990 phone cases that were managed!